Become a Dental Assistant Today!

 Dental Assistant Advancement Opportunities

-If you are already a DA you can always further your career with a number of options.
-You can always take it a step further and become a registered/certified dental assistant (RDA/CDA) and earn a higher dental assistant salary or you can continue your education and become a dental hygienist or even a dentist.
-There are even options of becoming DA instructors, dental product sales representatives, or office managers if you’re willing to.
-Dental assisting is a great building block to further your career in dentistry.
+If you are already an assistant, you can always take it a step further and become a registered/certified dental assistant (RDA/CDA) and earn a higher dental assistant salary.
+Becoming registered means state recognition while becoming certified means national recognition.
+This can allow you expanded functions as well as receive additional benefits.
+Besides that, there are even options of becoming DA instructors, dental product sales representatives, or office managers if you are willing to work in those areas.